 WebBlocker uses a database of website addresses, which are identified by content categories.
 When a user on your network tries to connect to a website, the Firebox examines the WebBlocker database.
 If the website is not in the database or is not blocked, the page opens.
 If the website is in the WebBlocker database and is blocked based on the content category of the site, a notification appears and the website is not displayed.

 When you configure WebBlocker, you have two options for the type of WebBlocker database the Firebox uses to control access to web content.

 Websense cloud is a URL categorization database with over 130 content categories, provided by Websense.

 The Websense cloud option does not use a locally installed WebBlocker Server.
 When you enable WebBlocker for the first time, Websense cloud is selected by default.
-The Websense cloud option is only available for devices that use Fireware XTM v11.7 and later.
+The Websense cloud option is available for Fireboxes that use Fireware OS v11.7 and higher.

-The Firebox or XTM device sends URL categorization lookups to the Websense cloud over HTTP.
+The Firebox sends URL categorization lookups to the Websense cloud unencrypted over HTTP.

 WebBlocker Server with SurfControl categories

 The WebBlocker Server is a WatchGuard server that uses a URL categorization database with 54 categories, provided by SurfControl.